 More detailed information on FAD deployments, in particular the proportion of sonar-associated FADs, FAD technology, the influence of the FAD closure period, and related per set catch rate changes is needed.
 In particular, the number of deployed and actively monitored FAD rafts could be a key characteristic of vessel fishing strategy that may influence effort creep.
 The number of active FADs and FAD deployments per vessel in the WCPO between 2011 and 2019 were estimated in a recent analysis by Escalle et al. 2021.
 Using fishery data combined with FAD tracking information, it was estimated that at the scale of the WCPO there were 31,000 FAD buoy deployments in 2016 and approximately 34,500 in 2017, 39,500 in 2018 and 33,400 in 2019.
-This in contrast to the total raised associated sets for both PNA and non-PNA waters estimated in 2022 at around 17,730.
-Many FAD buoys are apparently deployed but never have sets made on them.
+This contrasts to the total raised associated sets for both PNA and non-PNA waters estimated in 2023 at around 17,730.
+Many FAD buoys are apparently deployed but never have sets made on them, consistent with the fact that vessel can only set on FADs that are accessible.

 Analysis of the 50 vessels in the dFAD tracking database deploying the highest number of buoys in the WCPO per year showed a median number of active buoys per day ranging from 45 in 2016 to 75 in 2019 compared to the current management limit of 350.
 It remains unclear how close the number of FAD buoy deployments is to the number of actual FAD rafts deployed, as raft theft and buoy change over is considered a common occurrence.
 More work is required to better estimate the number of FAD raft deployments to account for theft and exchange of buoys, and any trends in these activities.
-FAD density may influence catch rates along with FAD technologies (e.g., sonar-equipped FADs) and these factors could both influence changes in fishing strategies and catch rates.
-Integration of FAD information is a continued priority for future work to increase understanding of the indirect and difficult to measure drivers of effort creep.
-Improved FAD reporting requirements now being implemented under the PNA fourth implementing arrangement will be important in enhancing the data available to better monitor and understand the dynamics of FAD use in the WCPO.
+FAD density may influence catch rates along with FAD technologies and these factors could both influence changes in fishing strategies and catch rates.
+Integration of FAD numbers information is a continued priority for future work to increase understanding of the indirect and difficult to measure drivers of effort creep.